xsl777/docs/api/hooks.md

 ### Returning `feathers.SKIP`

 `require('@feathersjs/feathers').SKIP` can be returned from a hook to indicate that all following hooks should be skipped.
+If returned within the __before__ hooks, the remaining __before__ hooks are skipped; the __after__ ones will still be run.
 If it hasn't run yet, the service method will still be called unless `context.result` is set already.

 ## Asynchronous hooks